Perfect Potato Salad

 Potato Salad with

-Peas and Mint A loose riff on pasta carbonara—a Roman pasta dish with egg and bacon—this recipe folds potatoes into a cream sauce with sweet peas, crisp bacon, and refreshing mint for a savory-sweet flavor.
+A loose riff on pasta carbonara—a Roman pasta dish with egg and bacon—this recipe folds potatoes into a cream sauce with sweet peas, crisp bacon, and refreshing mint for a savory-sweet flavor.
 Great for picnics because it’s best served at room temperature.

-Mock Potato Salad Like every all-American potato salad, this one is made with onion, celery, mayonnaise, and mustard.
+Like every all-American potato salad, this one is made with onion, celery, mayonnaise, and mustard.
 But here we swap the potatoes out for kohlrabi, a vegetable with hints of cabbage and broccoli.
 Your guests won’t notice the difference.

-Marinated Purple Potatoes In this stunning variation from the American Southwest, purple potatoes are bathed in a sherry vinaigrette, then topped with a hint of chile and crumbles of fresh cheese.
+In this stunning variation from the American Southwest, purple potatoes are bathed in a sherry vinaigrette, then topped with a hint of chile and crumbles of fresh cheese.

-and Fennel Chef Traci Des Jardins gave us this Euro-influenced recipe, and it has quickly become a favorite.
+Chef Traci Des Jardins gave us this Euro-influenced recipe, and it has quickly become a favorite.
 She likes it served with her Cured Salmon, but its fresh, herbal flavor would pair well with nearly any summery dish.